cycle/docs/docs/en/query-builder/complex.md

 ## Name Resolver

-To resolve the name of column you must gain access to `QueryBuilder` instance available through the `getBuilder` method of the `Select` object:
+To resolve the name of a column you must gain access to `QueryBuilder` instance available through the `getBuilder` method of the `Select` object:

 ```php